Tlloyd072/CMPG-323-Overview-30730333/README.md

   ## How will I deploy?
-  Everuything will be merged to master (main) branch.
+  Everything will be merged to the master (main) branch.

+  ## Branching style

   ## Licence
   MIT lincence